OctopusDeployLabs/SpaceCloner/docs/CloneTentacleInstanceParameterReference.md

 - `ClonedTentacleType` - Indicates the type of tentacle that will be created.
 Acceptable values are `AsIs` meaning whatever source is, copy it, `Polling`, meaning no matter what make it a polling tentacle and `Listening`, meaning no matter what make it a listening tentacle.
 The default is `AsIs`.
 - `ClonedListeningPort` - Indicates the port number of your new tentacle when using a listening tentacle.
 The default is `$null`.
 The script will attempt to calculate the next port number to use.
 Set this when you have a specific port number you opened up via a firewall.
 - `ClonedInstanceName` - The name of the new tentacle instance.
 Defaults to `ClonedInstance`.
+- `ClonedTentacleHostName` - The name of the host (or IP address) you wish to use when creating a listening tentacle.
+Defaults to `$null` and it will attempt to pull the public IP address of the server.
 - `ExpectedSourceTentacleType` - Indicates the type of tentacle you expect to clone.
 Options are `Polling` and `Listening`.
 If you send in `Listening` and the tentacle is polling the script will exit.
 Defaults to `$null` and is ignored.
 - `WhatIf` - Set to `$true` if you want to see everything this script will do without it actually doing the work.
 Set to `$false` to have it do the work.
 Defaults to `$false`.